Danappelxx/iPadMouse/README.md

 # iPad Mouse
-An iOS app + server which allows you to use your iPad as a graphics tablet.
+An iOS+OSX app that allows you to use your iPad (or any iOS device) as a graphics tablet.
 Latency is minimal due to the use of WebSockets over a direct WiFi connection.

 [![Demonstration](https://img.youtube.com/vi/tTHTx4MMwg4/0.jpg)](https://www.youtube.com/watch?v=tTHTx4MMwg4 "iPad Mouse Demo")